-Cancellation cover.
 Say, for example, you or someone in your family or holiday party fell ill or was injured before you even set off.
 If you had no choice but to cancel, you could lose the deposit on your holiday home or your hotel or guesthouse accommodation.
 You might even lose the full cost of the holiday itself, including rail or air tickets you bought in advance.

 However, if you have UK travel insurance in place with cancellation cover included, you can claim for all these costs, provided you have evidence that it was necessary to cancel your trip.
 This might take the form of a letter from your GP or from the hospital where the person affected was treated.

-And the excess on your contents policy might be higher than that on your travel insurance, meaning you would have to pay more towards the cost of the claim.
+What's more, you could have a no claims bonus on your home contents insurance that would be reduced or removed if you made a claim, or the excess on your contents policy may be higher than that on your travel insurance, meaning you would have to pay more towards the cost of the claim.

 Finding the right holiday is much more than getting the cheapest price.
 Compare thousands of ATOL-protected breaks.HolidaysHolidays